 Sl.
 No. PG Programmes Eligibility 1.
 M.A.
 Tamil A pass in B.Litt., or B.A.
-Tamil or any other degree from a recognized University with Part-I as Tamil 2.
-M.A.
+Tamil or any other degree from a recognized University with Part-I as Tamil.
+2. M.A.
 English A pass in B.A.
 English (or) any other degree from a recognized university with Part-II as English for four semesters.
 3. M.A.
-History A Pass in Bachelor's Degree in any subject including the Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
+History A Pass in Bachelor's Degree in History of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
 4. M.A.
-Economics A Pass in Bachelor's Degree in any subject including the Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
+Economics A Pass in Bachelor's Degree in Economics of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
 5. M.A.
-Political A Pass in Bachelor's Degree in any subject including the Science Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
+Political Science A Pass in Bachelor's Degree in any subject including the Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.